Scroll to content

 (SEND Code of practice 2001)

-It is our duty to respond to pupils’ needs and overcome potential barriers for individuals and groups of pupils.
+It is our duty to respond to pupils’ needs and overcome potential barriers for individuals

 (National Curriculum in England: Framework for Key Stages 1 to 4)